Are Pugs Good with Kids? Family Guide

 Pugs are small and somewhat fragile, so children must be taught gentle handling.
 They do best with older children who understand boundaries.

-With a typical weight of 14-18 lbs and lifespan of 13-15 yrs, the Pug requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 14-18 lbs and lifespan of 13-15 yrs, the Pug benefits from care tailored to its physical and behavioral profile.
 At 14-18 lbs with a life expectancy of 13-15 yrs, the Pug represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Age-Appropriate Interactions